hsu-ai-course/hsu.ai/homeworks/05/README.md

 - https://translate.yandex.com/developers
 - ...

-Commit your text file into this folder with your `full name` as `file name`.
+Commit your code and database into this folder with your `full name+` as `file name`.